yuran1811/hcmus-socket/Source/md/features.md

 ## Additional Features

 - GUI for both server and client
-- Progress bar for downloading
+- Beautiful progress bar (custom color for each download priority)
+- Auto update resources list with changes (server side)